Cleg83/tool_db/README.md

 ### Lighthouse

-Lighthouse scares for each of the many pages are generally in the 90's.
+Lighthouse scares for each of the many pages are all in the 90s

-Performance is sometimes in the high 80's but that's on the pages with most dynamically generated content (the Home page being the worst offender due to its Javascript reliance).

 ![lighthouse add tool](tool_db/static/images/lighthouse-add-tool.png)
 ![lighthouse add tool](tool_db/static/images/lighthouse-categories.png)